 The M20x struggle a little as everyday headphones.
 They lack a few features and are a little too cumbersome for everyday casual use.

 Good audio fidelity but they have a poor soundstage because of their closed back design.
-They perform above-average for critical listening but may lack a little openness.
+They perform above-average for neutral listening but may lack a little openness.

 Not ideal for commuting.
 The weak noise isolation is not sufficient for loud environments.